 Other ways to use the cards

 - Polygon hunt, the students take a card and try to find that shape in the classroom, at home, outdoors.

 - Play a matching memory game.

 - Play a bingo game.
 Give each student a few cards and use the spinner.
 The student that finishes their cards first wins.
-You can also use these bingo cards.
+You can also use the bingo cards included.

-Here are the cards to print.
-It is a good idea to laminate them so they last longer.
-Print each page 3 times.
+It is a good idea to laminate the cards and the spinner so they last longer.
 I am sure you can think of more games using the cards and the spinner based on your students’ needs.
 Please share your ideas with us.